Below are the three type of resources with which you can begin your exploration of research opportunities and funding.

 Office of Undergraduate Research and Fellowships - Advises undergraduates interested in any kind of research in all fields.

-Undergraduate Education in the Life Sciences - Advises undergraduates interested in life sciences research.
+Office of Science Education - Advises undergraduates interested in life sciences and physical sciences.

 Databases of Harvard-affiliated research opportunities and funding sources